Joseph Campbell: Popular literature

 After the explosion of popularity brought on by the Star Wars films and The Power of Myth, creative artists in many media recognized the potential to use Campbell's theories to try to unlock human responses to narrative patterns.
-Novelists, songwriters, video game designers have studied Campbell's work in order to better understand mythology – in particular, the monomyth – and its impact.
+Novelists, songwriters, and video game designers have studied Campbell's work in order to better understand mythology—in particular, the monomyth—and its impact.

 The novelist Richard Adams acknowledges a debt to Campbell's work and specifically to the concept of the monomyth.
 In his best known work, Watership Down, Adams uses extracts from The Hero with a Thousand Faces as chapter epigrams.

 Dan Brown mentioned in a New York Times interview that Joseph Campbell's works, particularly The Power of Myth and The Hero with a Thousand Faces, inspired him to create the character of Robert Langdon.

 "Follow your bliss"

-One of Campbell's most identifiable, most quoted and arguably most misunderstood sayings was his admonition to "follow your bliss".
+One of Campbell's most identifiable, most quoted and arguably most misunderstood sayings was his maxim to "follow your bliss".
 He derived this idea from the Upanishads:

 He saw this not merely as a mantra, but as a helpful guide to the individual along the hero journey that each of us walks through life:

 Campbell began sharing this idea with students during his lectures in the 1970s.
 By the time that The Power of Myth was aired in 1988, six months following Campbell's death, "Follow your bliss" was a philosophy that resonated deeply with the American public – both religious and secular.